The flexible retirement savings plan

 Eligibility

 All New York State agencies are required to offer the VDC program to eligible employees.
-You may be eligible for the VDC program if you have an estimated annual salary rate of pay of $75,000 or greater.
+You may be eligible for the VDC program if you have an estimated annualized full-time salary of $75,000 or more per year, or if your part-time estimated annual salary rate of pay is $75,000 or greater.

 You are not eligible if a union represents you.
 You may not be eligible if you previously participated in a New York State Public Defined Benefit plan.